Guide to Neighborhoods in San Diego

 If you're considering a move, rent in the Gaslamp Quarter is fairly affordable too.
 Given its central location, it is one of the most reasonable areas to rent or buy a home in San Diego.

-You’ll be within close range of San Diego attractions including: Horton Plaza Park, Balboa Theatre, San Diego Zoo and Seaport Village.
+You’ll be within close range of attractions including: Horton Plaza Park, Balboa Theatre, San Diego Zoo and Seaport Village.

 2. Ocean Beach

 Are you looking for a home in a more affordable area but with the same laidback beach lifestyle?
 Maybe you’re in search of a short-term rental for a relaxing San Diego vacation.
-This neighborhood is a great spot in San Diego for relaxing by the sea.
+Ocean Beach is a great spot in San Diego for relaxing by the sea.

-You'll be in close proximity to some of that deep sea fishing San Diego is known for.
+If you stay in Ocean Beach, you'll be in close proximity to some of that deep sea fishing San Diego is known for.
 If you’re feeling adventurous, the surfing is good, too.
-You can also grab some burgers at the quintessential San Diego favorite, Hodad’s.
+You can also grab some burgers at San Diego’s quintessential favorite, Hodad’s.

 For fresh seafood, you can’t go wrong with Blue Water Seafood.
 The best part of living in by the ocean is the calm atmosphere.
 It’s hard to beat exploring the seaside cafes and charming shops.